 Here, we can talk about BRAVO, who launched their microtransaction application back in 2015.
-They realized the needs and opportunities of a changing market and switched to the blockchain technology, opening the possibility of anonymous payment via cryptocurrencies.
+They realized the needs and opportunities of a changing market and switched to the blockchain technology in banking, opening the possibility of anonymous payment via cryptocurrencies.
 Their CEO, Maria Luna, said:

 “The cryptocurrency market is worth over $290 billion, but many users don’t know how to acquire coins and let alone, where to spend their coins….
 BRAVO will change this and will let anyone pay or get paid in cryptocurrency seamlessly as we already do for fiat currency transactions.”

 Amazingly, the blockchain technology attracted not just financial companies, but individuals and other industry as well.
 This is because, like everyone else, we at InvoZone also believe that this technology will have a large positive impact on financial business models.

 So, how are banks using blockchain and how will it change money transfer.
 Let’s have a look.

 How Blockchain Technology Will Change Money Transfer?

 By taking out the need to rely on intermediaries to approve transactions between two parties, blockchain technology can speed up payments at lower rates as compared to banks.
 Also, since intermediaries are not present, blockchain can make borrowing money safer and at much lower interest rates.

 Blockchain technology in banking sector provides an opportunity for companies by presenting them with immediate liquidity through the initial placement of coins, creating a new crypto-economic model.

 It can reduce operating costs and bring us closer to real-time transactions between relevant institutions as well.